WebSVG/next-svg/README.md

 # next-svg
-testing svg viewing as a react component on next js
+svg pan zoom as a react component on next js with adjustment buttons and Modal

 # Spec
-* svg loaded dynamically with javascript
+* svg loaded dynamically from json input filenames
 * panzoom object is disabled by default to allow window wheel vertical scroll
 * panzoom activated only after first mouse down on image or adjutment buttons
 * activation is show with Box higher shadow and border solid style
+* cursor `grab` is shown when panzoom is active
+* fit button allow to adjust the image in the viewing area, fitting width or height depending on the ratio
 * first mouse down can be continued to pan the image
 * stop button can deactivate the panzoom to gain vertical scroll ability again
+* a new reactivation after stop will reset the position
-* open modal button open a fitted image with active panzoom
+* open Modal button open a full window Modal fitted image with active panzoom
+* Modal is not 100% on width and height but a small percentage of darkened are is left to click on and exit from the modal
+* Keyboard escape key also allows to close the modal

 ## decisions
+* it is accepted to rely on javascript dynamic loading of svg instead of the `embed` or `object` due to the limitation of panzoom lib of not acting on shadow svg documents
+* it is accepted that images are not adjusted by default and css styling and svg properties are used to define the default adjustment e.g. without `width=900px`
 * mouse leave cannot be used to deactivate the panzoom due to the activation limitation orresetting the image position

+## TODOs
+* handle images not SVGs only

+## Limitations
+* touch generates Chrome : "Intervention unable to preventdefault inside passive event"
+* cursor `grab` does not show on first mouse down and drag, only after release
+* timeout of 1 ms needed for second Modal open otherwise svg is undefined
+# Code description
 ## working sample
 * `inline.js` : using `panzoom` and `react-inlinesvg`.
 * `panzoom` : https://github.com/anvaka/panzoom